openconnectivity/IOTivity-Lite-setup/Readme.md

 ./iotivity-lite/port/linux/

-the device_builder_server executable
+the device_builder_server executable.

 note that the executable needs to be started in folder where it recides to avoid issues with reading the security data.

 # reset.sh
-This script overwrites the SVR settings in the security folder
+This script deletes the SVR settings in the security folder:

 ./iotivity/port/linux/device_builder_server_creds